bejoyjon/Miscelleaneous_documentation/README.md

 Bengaluru, India

 #### Job description
-1. Building the bridge between business priorities and requirements and IT skills and organization.
+1. Leading Digital strategy and transformation of Edible Oils Europe, focused on 3 key pillars - high quality user experience, reducing technical debt and maximizing RoI.
+Aligns with Cargill Food's strategy of:
+  - optimizing RoI and standardizing technical footprint.
+  - channeling investments for  process, data, infra and application to support business forays into new product and customer categories.
+  - improving external and internal customer experience of Cargill's tech by reducing touchpoints and faster turn around time.
-2. Manage the tech demand pipeline, ensuring alignment with Business unit's strategic goals and strong business case, and implementing the resulting changes through project portfolio.
+2. Manage the Digital Transformation pipeline, ensuring alignment with Business unit's strategic goals and value targets, and implementing the resulting changes through project portfolio.
-3. Control internal and external resourcing, portfolio progress, costing, sourcing, vendor contracting and billing as well as allocations such as capex vs opex for the projects.
+3. Control project inputs such as internal and external resourcing, sourcing, vendor contracting and billing as well as allocations such as Project capex vs opex.
-4. Transform service quality by proactively identifying recurring and high value issues through analytics, and kickstarting remediation processes.
+4. Transform Operations quality by proactively identifying, prioritizing and remediating high impact issues through analytics driven Continuous Improvement programs.
-5. Monitor other KPIs such as Service Delivery SLAs and ticketing automation.
-6. Product Management for Gen AI based solutions - capture requirements, design and develop PoC, roadmap scaled solution, build business case and secure funding for the full scale product.
+6. Product Management for Gen AI based solutions - build architectural framework, design and develop PoC, roadmap scaled solution, and secure funding for justified full scale product.

 #### Experience / Achievements
 1. Built Generative AI solution for proactive service monitoring.
-- Situation: Business colleagues in plants across Europe often face breaks in systems and raise tickets.
+- Situation: Business colleagues in plants across Europe often face operational failures breaks and consequently raise tickets.
 However, no centralized view or analysis of issues across the Business Unit.
 This leads to escalations when multiple failures of the same nature happen across time or across locations.
 On the other hand, Ticket management teams focus on providing "quick fix" solutions rather than identify a deeper root cause and propose longer term solutions.
+Manual root cause analysis takes months, often with shallow findings.
-- Task: Proactively identify issues without any input from Business plants or functions, and initiate remediative actions.
-Also, classify issues and map to correct root cause based on previous issue resolution data.
-Present this consolidated data to all IT and Business leaders.
+- Task: Proactively identify issue patterns through ETL methods and visualization.
+Classify issues, map to correct root cause based on previous issue resolution data.
+Initiate remediative actions post approval of all relevant Tech and Business leaders.
-- Action: Designed & implemented GenAI-based data collection & inference pipelines using Python, MySQL, Power BI & GPT 4-o and 4.1 models.
+- Action: Designed & implemented ETL pipeline, classification and visualization system using Python, MySQL, Power BI & GPT 4-o and 4.1 models.
+A second sub-solution uses RAG pipelines and agentic system to draw inferences from latest trends vs past resolutions.
-- Result: Proactively identified 8 new issue topics / themes without , Improved data accuracy from 90.4% to 99.9% & saving 10+ person-hours/week.
+- Result: Proactively identified 8 previously unknown issue areas in 4 months, leading to over 17 FTE savings.
+Improved data accuracy from 90.4% to 99.9% saved additional 10+ person-hours/week in data quality management and governance.
 2. Developed cloud-hosted LLM driven solutions for tracking R&D & quality management data, delivering $88K annual cost savings through digital automation.
+-
 3. Pioneered Contamination Analytics product for 24 European sites, capturing MOSH/MOAH insights.
 - Situation: Cargill measures levels of contaminants such as mineral oil and saturated hydrocarbons at the sites for edible oils that have been transported from another location, via truck, tankers or pipelines.
 If the contaminants are above a safe threshold, the remediation that ensues involves isolating the affected batches and conducting"cleaning"procedures, which is expensive and time consuming, in the order of days.
 - Task: identify sources of contaminants through analytics of internal sample tests and independent testing agencies, and build necessary data models for enabling analytical capabilities in other teams to further isolate contaminating processes and build the necessary preventions.